-SLTEC leased and occupied part of the office space owned by the Company.
+SLTEC leased and occupied part of the office space owned by the Parent Company.
 Monthly rent is based on a pre-agreed amount subject to 5% escalation rate per annum.
 The lease agreement is for a period of five years commencing on October 10, 2011.
 The contract ended on October 15, 2016 and it was not renewed.
-The transactions with SLTEC also include the sale and purchase of electricity (see Note 33), reimbursements of expenses and receipt of dividends (see Note 13).
+The transactions with SLTEC also include the sale and purchase of electricity, reimbursements of expenses and receipt of dividends.